Shopping for food in local shops

 This means that some shops offer a right to return within 30 days, while others do not accept any returns.
 To find out the return policy of the shop, ask at the shop before you make your purchase.

-Some of the foods that must be labeled are fruit and vegetables, fish, and certain types of beef.
+Some of the foods that must be labelled are fruit and vegetables, fish, and certain types of beef.

-The requirement for labeling exists so that traders can identify and compare products, but also so that you can receive information about the goods.
+The requirement for labelling exists so that traders can identify and compare products, but also so that you can receive information about the goods.

-If packaging is missing, the store sholuld instead provide the information.
+If packaging is missing, the store should instead provide the information.

-It is the Swedish Food Agency that handles the rules on how food should be labeled.
-However, the Swedish Board of Agriculture is responsible for labeling fresh fruit and vegetables.
+It is the Swedish Food Agency that handles the rules on how food should be labelled.
+However, the Swedish Board of Agriculture is responsible for labelling fresh fruit and vegetables.

 Selling products that have passed their use-by date is not allowed.
-This labeling is used for food items that can quickly spoil and may make you sick if consumed after the use-by date.
+This labelling is used for food items that can quickly spoil and may make you sick if consumed after the use-by date.

 Usually, you have a three-year right to make a complaint, but you should report the item no later than two months after discovering the fault.
 Keep in mind that many food items are perishable.
 The time to make a complaint is therefore significantly shorter.
 Check the items immediately and contact the store right away if something is wrong or if a package is broken.